 Recipe Ideas for Brussels Sprouts with Bacon

-- Add maple syrup: Bacon and maple is a natural combination and many people like to add maple syrup to their sprouts.
+- Add maple syrup or honey: Bacon and maple is a natural combination and many people like to add maple syrup to their sprouts.
 If you go in this direction, I would recommend drizzling the cooked sprouts and bacon with around one tablespoon of pure maple syrup when they come out of the oven.
-Since Parmesan and maple isn't the best combination, I would leave out the cheese or use something like goat cheese instead.
+Since Parmesan and maple aren't the best combination, I would leave out the cheese or use something like goat cheese instead.
+You can also add it before cooking for more of a glazed effect, but cover the baking sheet with foil since the maple syrup can burn easily.

 - Add lemon: Lemon is a natural fit with garlic and Parmesan cheese.
 Once the sprouts come out of the oven, add some lemon zest and lemon juice to brighten things up.